cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 Assuming the release node type is:

-Drift check will look for updated chart version in the repository and will verify if a chart version is set in the blueprint the drift check will verify that the current version of the chart matches to the .version specified in the blueprint.
+Check drift will look for updated chart version in the repository and will verify if a chart version is set in the blueprint the drift check will verify that the current version of the chart matches to the version specified in the blueprint.
 In the situation where a version is not specified in the blueprint, it will check if there is an updated version in the repository in relation to the release in the installation.

 `cfy exec start execute_operation -p operation=cloudify.interfaces.lifecycle.check_drift -p node_instance_ids=‘[“release_s52cey”]’ -d 2440d9b2-10b2-4517-ac77-67e98d0fde7b`